Start Thinking Peepoo

 Peepoo works as an every day toilet and can also be used as a complementary sanitation system at night, at work, or at school.
 Due to its low price, it can be used regularly at home or only when ill.
-Since no investments or up-front money are needed, the use of Peepoo does not encumber the future.

 Due to its self-sanitising attributes, Peepoo remains safe to hold and carry after use.
 Because scarce and valuable water resources are not required to use or dispose of Peepoo, the traditional link between water and sanitation is cut.
 In fact, water is only needed when the user washes his or her hands after defecating or urinating.

 Peepoo remains odour-free for at least 24 hours after use and can be stored in the immediate environment.
 This makes Peepoo easy to use, either day or night in a household, which increases safety – especially for woman and children.
 Peepoo offers a sanitation solution adapted to the needs of the user without endangering the environment.

 Peepoo is made of a bio-plastic that meets EU standard EN13432.
 This means the plastic not only disintegrates, the molecules break down into carbon dioxide, water and biomass.